indygreg/mozilla-build-analyzer/README.rst

 changed, but he was also looking for something familiar he could easily implement.
 Even if the author didn't have experience with Cassandra, he would still consider Cassandra because of its operational characteristics.

+That being said, Cassandra is not the right architecture for ad-hoc queries.
+If you want low-latency ad-hoc queries, this may not be the project for you.
+However, if you are looking for something that will scale to hold hundreds of gigabytes in a distributed and fault tolerant manner with very well-defined queries, you might have come to the right place.

 Is this an official Mozilla project?
 ------------------------------------